Death toll in Northern California wildfire zone rises to 4 - KESQ

 Search teams discovered the additional bodies Monday at separate residences along State Route 96, one of the only roads in and out of the remote region near the state line with Oregon, the Siskiyou County Sheriff’s Office said in a statement.

-“This brings the confirmed fatality number to 4,” the sheriff’s statement said.
+“This brings the confirmed fatality number to four,” the sheriff’s statement said.
 “At this time there are no unaccounted for persons.”
 Other details were not immediately disclosed.

-Two bodies were also found found Sunday inside a charred vehicle in the driveway of a home near the tiny unincorporated community of Klamath River, which sustained major damage in the McKinney Fire, sheriff’s officials said.
+Sheriff’s officials said two bodies were also found found Sunday inside a charred vehicle in the driveway of a home near the tiny unincorporated community of Klamath River, which was largely destroyed in the McKinney Fire.

-“It’s really tragic when a fire gets up and moves this fast and basically takes out a community.
-And that’s what happened in the Klamath River area,” Mike Lindbery, a spokesperson with the fire’s incident management team, said Tuesday.

-As flames raged over the weekend, Franklin Thom fled his home in the small city of Yreka where he grew up on the edge of a national forest in California.
-He made it to a shelter with his daughter and just his medicine, some clothes and his shower shoes.
-Unlike some others, he was told that he had escaped with his home still standing.
+The fire jumped the Klamath River over the weekend and raged through the tiny community of about 200, destroying many of the homes along with the post office, community hall and other scattered businesses.

+“When that fire came over that ridgeline, it had 100-foot flames for about 5 miles and the wind was blowing.
+It was coming down like a solid blowtorch.
+There was nothing to stop it,” said Roger Derry, whose home was among a handful that survived.

+“It’s very sad.
+It’s very disheartening,” said his father, whose name is spelled Rodger Derry.
+“Some of our oldest homes, 100-year-old homes, are gone.
+It’s a small community.
+Good people, good folks, for the most part, live here and in time will rebuild.
+But it’s going to take some time now.”

 More than 100 homes, sheds and other buildings have burned in the McKinney Fire since it erupted last Friday.
-Rain helped firefighters as they worked to control the spread of the fire, but the blaze remained out of control, authorities said.
+The blaze remained out of control, authorities said.

+Thunderstorms dumped some much-needed rain on Monday and into Tuesday even as temperatures hit the 90s Fahrenheit (above 32.2 Celsius) and the brush, fields and forest remained generally bone-dry.

+But the storms also meant a threat of lightning strikes that already sparked several small blazes and the National Weather Service issued a flash flood watch through late Tuesday night because of concerns that heavy rain could send rocks, mud and water pouring down the fire-scorched slopes.

 The Northern California wildfire has burned nearly nearly 88 square miles (228 square kilometers), and is the largest of several wildfires burning in the Klamath National Forest.
 A smaller fire near the tiny community of Happy Camp forced evacuations and road closures as it burned out of control Tuesday.
 Still more fires are raging in the Western U.S., threatening thousands of homes.